Orlin, filter coffee from Nicaragua

 Tell me more about Orlin

-This special coffee comes from our small experimental field of mil variedades (One Thousand Varieties) on our Finca Santa Rita.
-The field is only about 100m higher than the main part of the Santa Rita farm, but the climate is significantly windier and cooler.
+This special coffee comes from our small experimental field mil variedades (One Thousand Varieties) on our Finca Santa Rita.
+The field is only about 100m higher than the main part of the Santa Rita farm, but the climate is much windier and cooler.
 In these challenging climatic conditions, we experiment with different coffee varieties to find out which ones perform particularly well.
 Parainema is one of them.
-The name is a combination of "Paraiso", the area in southern Honduras (= parai), and "Nematodos" (= nema), the nematodes that attack the roots of coffee plants in the region.
-In Honduras, a resistant hybrid was bred (Parainema), which was somewhat overshadowed by the more traditional varieties for years.
-But Orlin proves that this no longer has to be that way.
+The name is a contraction of "Paraiso", the area in southern Honduras (= parai), and "Nematodos" (= nema), the roundworms that attack the roots of the coffee plants in the region.
+A resistant hybrid was bred in Honduras (Parainema), which for years was somewhat overshadowed by the more traditional varieties.
+But Orlin proves that this no longer has to be the case.

 Why does coffee taste the way it does?

-The spectrum of aromas is incredibly broad and reveals a new insight into a precise post-harvest process at every temperature level.
-Where does it come from?
+The range of aromas is incredibly broad and at every temperature level reveals a new insight into a precise post-harvest process.
+Where does this come from?
 The cherries were picked and then sorted in the water channels.
 The floating cherries were filtered out.
-First, we fermented the cherries in a barrel without air for ten days.
-We then dried the cherries in the shade for 26 days.
-The long contact time between the coffee bean and pulp gave the fermentation enough time to produce flavors that wouldn't otherwise be there.
+First, we fermented the cherries for ten days in a barrel without air.
+Then we dried the cherries in the shade for 26 days.
+The long contact time between the coffee bean and the pulp gave the fermentation enough time to produce aromas that would not otherwise be there.

 Why did we buy this coffee?

-We buy all coffees from our farm - including pico lots, i.e. volumes that are less than 1kg this year.
+We buy all the coffee from our farm - including pico lots, i.e. volumes that are less than 1kg this year.
 Every year we do new fermentation experiments to understand the place even better.
-The plants from mil variedades are slowly producing yields, so that we now have very small lots.
-Through the experiments we sharpen our understanding of which variety harmonizes with which fermentation method.
-The parainema in this post-harvest process has been emerging for three years as the way we want to interpret the coffee.
+The plants from mil variedades are also slowly yielding, so that we now have very small lots.
+Through the experiments we are sharpening our understanding of which variety harmonizes with which fermentation method.
+The Parainema in this post-harvest process has been showing itself for three years as the way in which we want to interpret the coffee.

 How do we roast this coffee?

 We roast the coffee as a 12.5kg batch in the 30kg Giesen roaster.
-The total roasting time is 8:50, with a development time of 45 seconds.
-8.5%.
-The final temperature here is 3 degrees lower than with Ichamama, for example, because heavily processed coffees become more porous and release oils even at relatively low final temperatures, which we would like to avoid.
+The total roasting time is 8:50, with a development time of 45 seconds, or 8.5%.
+The final temperature here is 3 degrees lower than, for example, with Ichamama, because heavily processed coffees become more porous and release oils at relatively low final temperatures, which is something we want to avoid.

 Import to BeanconquerorErzähl mir mehr über Orlin